aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to PPTM or Online App" h2="Export WORDML to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting WordML to PPTM is a common requirement for many businesses.
+It allows users to create presentations from existing WordML documents, which can be used for a variety of purposes such as creating presentations for meetings, conferences, and other events.

+<h2>How Aspose.Total Helps for WordML to PPTM Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to PPTM conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML to PPTM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to convert WordML to HTML and then load the HTML into a new presentation using the PowerPoint manipulation C++ API.
+The new presentation can then be saved as a PPTM file.
+This process is simple and efficient, and allows users to quickly and easily convert WordML documents into PPTM presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}